INM-6/alpaca/doc/examples/simple.rst

 Activating provenance tracking
 ------------------------------

-At the beginning of your code block, you call the **activate** function:
+At the beginning of our code block, we call Alpaca's **activate** function:

 .. code-block:: python